|Release||June 26, 2017|

 - The arcade stick supports turbo mode.

 The unit feels extremely solid, and the buttons have a pleasing texture to them.
 However, it seems that opening the unit up if need be will require going the old school way of taking it apart with a screwdriver.
 As for the shape of the unit itself, it has more of a rectangular shape and is not as wide as its predecessor, both of which are not necessarily bad things.
+There has been a report of making the PlayStation 4 edition work on the Xbox 360 through PC mode and XInput.

 This is a very good looking arcade stick.
 The black color gives the unit a slick vibe, and the golden accents add enough nuisance to make it stick out from the rest.
 Those who are interested in overlaying custom artwork over the preexisting design will be glad to know that the plexiglass over the stock artwork allows for easy customization.